PackagePages/LaravelPackage.com/docs/09-routing.md

 **For development, we will need to create a symlink of the public/vendor/blogpackage folder**

 Example of a symlink command `mklink /J .\public\vendor\blogpackage .\vendor\johndoe\blogpackage\public\vendor\blogpackage`

+And start the dev server of both projects, the laravel app and the package.

 **For production, we will need to publish the assets**